 LG C1 vs LG CX: Verdict

-The LG CX remains one of the best-performing and attractively-priced OLED TVs you can buy, with exceptional picture and sound, AI-enhanced processing, impressive smarts, and plenty of useful features.
+The LG CX remains one of the best-performing and attractively-priced OLED TVs you can buy, despite its age, with exceptional picture and sound, AI-enhanced processing, impressive smarts, and plenty of useful features.
 Most of the UK TV catch-up apps are missing, but otherwise the CX is hard to beat.

 There’s also one other major difference and that’s when it comes to screen sizes.
 The C1 adds an 83-inch version to the continuing 48-, 55-, 65- and 77-inch options, and that makes this new model the perfect choice for anyone looking for super-sized OLED action.